 To avoid this type of accidental OMA violation, it is necessary that committees do not engage in the practice of eliminating or winnowing-down options.
 Committees can certainly identify preferred options and recommend them to the full public body, but the committee must nonetheless forward all options the committee considered to the full public body, so that the full public body can then make the final decision about which options are eliminated, at an open meeting conducted in compliance with OMA.

-For assistance, guidance, or additional information regarding OMA’s requirements and the use of advisory bodies, please contact a lawyer in our firm’s Municipal Law Practice Group.
+For assistance, guidance, or additional information regarding the requirements of the Open Meetings Act in Michigan and the use of advisory bodies, please contact a lawyer in our firm’s Municipal Law Practice Group.